-- (a) To assess the risks and control environment: - (b) To review conflict of interest situations and related party transactions; - (c) To review the quarterly results and year end financial statements, prior to the approval of the Board; and - (d) To review the appointment, resignation, conduct and audit plans with the external auditors.
+- (a) To assess the risks and control environment; - (b) To review conflict of interest situations and related party transactions; - (c) To review the quarterly results and year end financial statements, prior to the approval of the Board; and - (d) To review the appointment, resignation, conduct and audit plans with the external auditors. - (e) To verify the allocation of option during the year under the ESOS to ensure that this was in compliance with the allocation criteria determined by the Option Committee and in accordance with the By-Laws of the ESOS.

-Audit Committee Report (Cont'd)
+AUDIT COMMITTEE REPORT (Cont'd)